Pat8998/The-Game-of-the-Death-That-Kills/README.md

 ## To Do List :

+ - Rework the drawing system to sort the objects accodingly to their position
  - make the bullets look realistic
  - do things when they collide walls
- - Rework the drawing system to sort the objects accodingly to their position
+ - texture walls
+ - Do the 3D i a shader (not sure if that's possible)